xamafe/dashy_daemons/google_calendar/README.md

    - Go to [Google Calendar](https://calendar.google.com)
    - Settings → Select your calendar → "Calendar ID"
    - Copy the ID (looks like `abc123@gmail.com`)
+   - Add it to `.env`

+4. Add ouput file:
+   The output file has to be saved into the "user-data" directory.
+Otherwise the webserver will not recognize if it changes.

 ### Step 4: First Run